avimistry-3/earthquake-visualizer/README.md

 # React + TypeScript + Vite
 A React + TypeScript + Tailwind CSS app that fetches and visualizes recent earthquake data from (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.csv).

+### External Dependencies
+React – UI component rendering and state management React-DOM – Mounts the React app into the browser TypeScript – Provides static typing and interfaces Vite – Development server and build tool
+Recharts – Used to visualize earthquake data in an interactive chart PapaParse – Parses CSV data fetched from USGS
+Zustand – Used for global state management
+Axios- Fetches data from the USGS CSV feed

 ## Setup Instructions

 ### Prerequisites